-Funds will be used to purchase food; fresh or frozen meat, mostly chicken quarters.

-5c) If you are not funded the requested amount would you still be able to provide your services?
-Ves No

-(Using the checklist below, please attach the following documents to your application.)

-- □ A list of the Board of Directors that identifies the principal officers and includes members' full names and occupations or affiliations - □ A copy of the most recent available Board of Directors meeting minutes - □ Internal Revenue Service (IRS) tax-exempt determination letter for applicant organizations with a 50l (c) 3 tax status - □ A copy of the organization's last I-990 tax filing or end-of-year financial statement - □ A copy of the agency's current annual operating budget (income and expense)
+5b) Budget Narrative - Provide a clear description of how funds will be used based on the categories listed above. ect Cost ts be used to purchase food; fresh or frozen meat, mostly chicken quarters. f you are not t funded the requested amount would you still be able to provide your services? 🗹 Yes No ACHMENTS he checklist below, please attach the following documents to your application.) ☐ A list of the Board of Directors that identifies the principal officers and includes members' full names and occupations or affiliations ☐ A copy of the most recent available Board of Directors meeting minutes ☐ Internal Revenue Service (IRS) tax-exempt determination letter for applicant organizations with a 50l (c) 3 tax status ☐ A copy of the organization's last I-990 tax filing or end-of-year financial statement ☐ A copy of the agency's current annual operating budget (income and expense)